kalexmills/krt-lite/README.md

 - Handle incoming events from sources other than Kubernetes.

 ## Roadmap
-- [X] Joiner -- joining collections into one.
+- [X] JoinDisjoint -- joining collections into one.
-  - [ ] Conformance tests.
+  - [X] Conformance tests.
 - [X] StaticCollection -- collections that don't change
 - [X] Indexer -- indexing an existing collection for quicker lookup.
 - [X] Fetch -- fetching from a collection and tracking dependencies.